 |

-life and even see old men who hang out on sunny days playing backgammon and talking about the good old days.
-The park is currently going through an extreme makeover and if it ends up looking anything like the architects drawings, it should be one of the best in Athens with ponds and streams and more walking trails than it has now.
+looking anything like the architects drawings, it would have been one of the best in Athens with ponds and streams and walking trails.
+Unfortunately they ran out of money and just about the same time the refugee crisis it and many people who had nowhere else to go ended up camping here.
 The park has two enormous statues, one of Athina and the other of King Constantine, a dubious character whose inept leadership cost Greece the city of Smyrna and brought about what

 is known as the Asia Minor Disaster.
 It was followed by the exchange of populations that turned Athens into the refugee-filled city it still is to this day and was the end of the Christian presence in Asia Minor.
 After the catastrophe the king was forced to abdicate and forced into exile while many of the officers and politicians who supported him were found guilty of treason and executed.
 Why there is a statue of him is beyond me but I suppose someone wanted to appease the anti-Venizelists